sponge104/termiauth/README.md

 ```

+but if you want me to make it into a gui tell me or something because if enough people tell me i will do it

 you can export this from oneauth idk about others i havent really tested those so contact me here if you wan't me to test them / implement them